-In the room the carpet had a matching design to the exterior of the building which I found continued throughout the building with the design on planes of glass and office spaces/presentation rooms:
+In the room leading from the Shakespeare Room, the carpet had a matching design to the exterior of the building.
+I noticed that the design continued throughout the building such as on planes of glass and office spaces/presentation rooms:

-We went down to the next level which had the Secret Garden Terrace on the 7th floor however we could not go out on to it as it was too windy to stand outside.
+We went down to the next level which had the Secret Garden Terrace on the 7th floor.
+We could not go out on to it as it was too windy to stand outside:

 Of course while we were in the library we had to find the Interior Design section:

 The next building we went to was the Ikon Gallery.

 On the way we went past the canal which made me forget I was in a big city as it was so quite and calm.
 In front of the Ikon there were some stone sculptures with a little water stream which could possibly lead to the canal:

 I loved the design of the exterior of the Ikon as it is a juxtaposition to the interior.
 They used an LED light for signage just inside the entrance which is unusual as signs are normally outside.
 However the glass doors let you see the sign easily as shown in the slideshow below:

 The gallery interior is very minimal with only a couple of pieces in each area, which makes the building really spacious.